 Am I ready for an online class?
 Will you be successful in this course?

 If this is your first online course, I would highly recommend that you take the Readiness for Education At a Distance Indicator (READI) to assess your readiness, your goals, and your learning preferences.

 You can find the READI at http://goml.readi.info/

 On that page you will find several User Names and Passwords.
 Select and use the one that best fits your major area of study.
 When the READI opens, you will notice a navigation bar on the left side.
 The items listed in the bar are the areas that you will be measured on by the indicator.
 At the end, a report will be displayed which you can use to help you prepare to be successful as a distance-learning student.

 You are required to complete an online orientation, an individual research paper conference with the instructor, and take an on-campus midterm exam.
 The conference can be completed in person, via phone, or via Skype.
 All other assignments and quizzes will be submitted online.
 Students should plan to log in to the course page at least twice each week.
 For a tentative schedule of face-to-face meetings, click here.

-- Required Textbooks:Harbrace Essentials and Literature: Approaches to Fiction, Poetry & Drama (2nd ed.)
+- Required Textbooks:Harbrace Essentials and The Norton Introduction to Literature (11th ed.)